Raydius/pheno-com-legacy/README.md

 ### Stack Summary ###

-Environment: Docker - node:latest

-Back-end: NodeJS
-Back-end Framework: Express
+Back-end: Webpack is used for the development environment, but static builds are created for deployment.

-Front-end Core Framework: ReactJS
+Front-end Core Framework: AngularJS (v1)

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###